saproto/saproto/README.md

 * `DEBUG` should be set to `true` so you can see in detail what goes wrong if an error occurs.
 * All the `DB_*` settings should be set to reflect your database set-up.
 * `DEV_ALLOWED` is a comma separated list of IP addresses (IPv4 or IPv6) that may access your application.
 As long as `APP_ENV` is `local`, only whitelisted IPs are allowed to connect.
-* `PERSONAL_PROTO_KEY` should be set to your personal Proto key, which can be found/generated on the bottom of your dashboard on the 'live' Proto site.
+* `PERSONAL_PROTO_KEY` should be set to your personal Proto key, which can be found/generated on the bottom of your dashboard on the *live* Proto site.

 You can skip all the other stuff (mailing API, Google API) until you need to work on the specific part of the website that uses them.